Skip to content

 Socket name

-The name wfb_tx in unix://wfb_tx is the name of the abstract Unix socket.
-It must match the WFB-ng configuration on the transmitter side.
-Check the WFB-ng configuration to make sure wfb_tx is listening on this socket.
+The wfb_tx name in unix://wfb_tx is the name of the abstract Unix socket.
+It must match the WFB-ng setting on the transmitter side.
+Check the WFB-ng configuration to ensure wfb_tx listens on this socket.

 Method 2: UDP on localhost